sf-wdi-30/mongoose-referenced-relationships/README.md

 });
 ```

-Notice that we start the `consoles` array empty within our zelda game document.
+Notice that we start the `platform` array empty within our zelda game document.
 That will be filled with ObjectIds later on.

 Now we'll save our work.